tock/book/src/course/dynamic-apps-and-policies/snooping.md

 ## System Call Filtering Approach

-To securely restrict access to the buttons to only the Process Info application we need two things:
+To securely restrict access to the buttons to only the Process Manager application we need two things:

-1. A way to cryptographically verify which process is the Process Info application.
+1. A way to cryptographically verify which process is the Process Manager application.
-2. A system call filtering policy that only allows the Process Info application to access the buttons system call.
+2. A system call filtering policy that only allows the Process Manager application to access the buttons system call.

-To accomplish these in this module, we are going to setup an additional application signing key that we will only use for the Process Info application.
+To accomplish these in this module, we are going to setup an additional application signing key that we will only use for the Process Manager application.
 We will configure the kernel that if an app is signed with that special key then it will have access to the buttons.
 All other apps will be denied access to the buttons.